dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 Often, they will create contrived situations to get you to say something they'll misuse to

 > "Oh yeh and she said wants us to run a train on her.
 Are you down for that?" - My 'friend' says, on the way to the hotel.
+We're alone in his car and halfway there.
 >
 > "..... . .  yeh... . . ???" - I reply, feigning agreement, unsure of what to say in such an awkward situation.
 I would never want to do something like that, of course.
 >